Tod River, near Yallunda Flat

-The river was given a fair rating because the site sampled showed moderate changes in ecosystem structure and some changes to the way the ecosystem functions.
-There was evidence of human disturbance, including nutrient enrichment, poor riparian habitat and bank erosion of a river that has clearly been adversely affected by high salinity.
+The river was given a Fair rating because the site sampled showed moderate changes in ecosystem structure and some changes to the way the ecosystem functions.
+There was evidence of human disturbance, including nutrient enrichment, poor riparian habitat, bank erosion and fine sediment deposition.

 Special environmental features

 |Livestock have direct access at the site and upstream in the catchment, causing sediment erosion and adding excessive nutrients (which leads to habitat disturbance, algal growth and aquatic weeds).||